Weaverland Conference Electronic Technology Guidelines

 It’s important to consider that ‘attacks’ can start inside your company.
 We suggest that modems, routers, and servers are in a secure place and default passwords are changed.

 If you do not fully understand the risks, use a firm that does.

 Apps are similar to software programs on computers.
 Apps are used to complete a range of functions on mobile devices.
 This includes communication, navigation, documentation, entertainment, shopping, record keeping, news and much more.
 Many companies, service providers, restaurants, stores, etc., offer their own apps to provide easier access to their products or your account information.

 There are millions of mobile apps available.
-These apps are distributed via “app stores” on the internet.
-It is difficult to filter the good vs. the evil on these sites.
-The suggested setup is to have the app store blocked at all times and then manually open it for a few minutes to get the apps and updates you need.
+These apps are distributed via “app stores” on the internet such as “Google Play” and the “Apple Store”.
+It is difficult to filter the good from the evil on these sites.
+The suggested setup is to have the app store blocked at all times, only manually opening it for a few minutes to get the apps and updates you need.
 Compare it to shopping at a department store; there are many things available that are unfit for a Christian.

 Some mobile devices come with preinstalled entertainment apps and electronic games.
 They should be uninstalled or blocked.
 The primary concern with apps should be to keep free from internet usage that leads to sinful behaviors.
-Apps related to dating, sports, movies/TV, ungodly music, games, entertainment, and so forth are unacceptable.
 Not all apps will fit neatly into the following broad categories, but this will be used as a guide when considering individual apps: